 UCSB

-The College Corps fellows will manage volunteer events, workshops, and planting activities at the Methodist Community Garden.
 The garden is made up of 28 garden beds where community members come together to plant, tend, and harvest organic fruits, vegetables, and herbs.
 The garden is located in Isla Vista where 69% of the population is below the poverty line.
 As such, the gardens provide an essential source of food for the community.
 Though this garden is physically located at a church, the garden is available to the public and fully separate from the religious activities of the church.
 The fellow will not be proselytizing or participating in religious activity.
+This garden and the associated church is open, inclusive and affirming to the LGBT community.

-Office of Education Partnership
+Office of Education Partnerships

 https://oep.ucsb.edu/